getsanjeev/retina-features/README.md

 $ python3 bloodvessels.py
 ```

-For each image in your input folder, this will save one image `<imageName>_Bloodvessel.bmp` (segmented Bloodvessels).
+For each image in your input folder, this will save one image `<imageName>_Bloodvessel.png` (segmented Bloodvessels).

 #### Sample Output
 For some image in Base11: